Toxikuu/2/docs/src/advanced/repos/creating.md

 # Creating Repos

 ## Abstract
 This page covers creating a new repo, both with and without 2lkit.
+Repos must start with '2-' to be recognized by 2, but their directories should exclude '2-'.

 ### With 2lkit
-Let's create a new repo called 'my-awesome-creatively-named-repo'.
+Let's create a new repo called '2-my-awesome-creatively-named-repo'.
 ```
- $ 2lkit --new-repo <username>/my-awesome-creatively-named-repo
+ $ 2lkit --new-repo <username>/2-my-awesome-creatively-named-repo
 ```

 ### Manually